ugorjiizu/Spacenet-2-Paris-Building-Detection/README.md

 ## Model Performance
-The performance of the ResNet segmentation model is evaluated using standard metrics such as Intersection over Union (IoU) and F1 score.
-The model achieves an IoU of XX% and an F1 score of YY% on the test dataset.
+The performance of the ResNet segmentation model is evaluated using standard metrics such as Intersection over Union (IoU).
+The model achieves an IoU of 63% on the test dataset.
 These metrics indicate the model's ability to accurately detect and segment building footprints in satellite images.
 ![image](https://github.com/ugorjiizu/Spacenet-2-Paris-Building-Detection/assets/66518563/3d1be0dd-25b7-4662-94bc-ca90385601a7)

 Features